artshishkin/aws-certified-developer-associate/README.md

         -  Resources -> all the resources that CloudFormation made for us
         -  9 resources for `dev` (aka `env`)
         -  16 resources for `prod`

+#####  152. Beanstalk Cloning

+1. Theory
+    -  Clone an environment with the exact same configuration
+    -  Useful for deploying a “test” version of your application
+    -  All resources and configuration are preserved:
+        -  Load Balancer type and configuration
+        -  RDS database type (but the data is not preserved)
+        -  Environment variables
+    -  After cloning an environment, you can change settings
+2. Hands on
+    -  choose `env` environment
+    -  clone
+    -  play with
+    -  terminate